 Tumor cells develop mechanisms to evade detection by the immune system by expressing a protein called PD-L1.
-PD-L1 binds to its receptor PD-1 found on immune cells to downregulate their activity.
+PD-L1 binds to its receptor found on immune cells to down regulate their activity.
 Additionally, immune cells express a molecule called CTLA-4 that inhibits their activation.

-Durvalumab and tremelimumab are drugs in clinical development that block the PD-1/PD-L1 and CTLA-4 pathways, respectively, and function to restimulate the immune system to target tumor cells.
-Both drugs have shown promising activity as single-agents in a variety of clinical studies in different tumor types, and it has been hypothesized that combining these two drugs may result in added clinical benefit.
+Imfinzi (Durvalumab) and tremelimumab are drugs that block the PD-1/PD-L1 and CTLA-4 pathways, respectively, and function to re-stimulate the immune system to target tumor cells.
+Both drugs are active as single-agents in several tumor types, and research suggests combining these two drugs may result in added clinical benefit.

-They also found that durvalumab plus tremelimumab has anti-tumor activity in non-small cell lung cancer patients, with 23 percent of patients achieving either a complete or a partial response in the group treated with 10−20 mg/kg durvalumab and 1 mg/kg tremelimumab.
-Importantly, the drug combination is active in patients with and without tumor expression of PD-L1.
+They also reported that Imfinzi plus tremelimumab has significant anti-tumor activity in advanced NSCLC patients - 23% of whom achieved either a complete or a partial response to treatment.
+The drug combination was active in patients with and without tumor expression of PD-L1.

 Copyright © 2018 CancerConnect.
 All Rights Reserved.